Business Continuity Planning

 What is the Goal of BCP?

 Good continuity planning will result in action items that, when completed ahead of a disruption, will position your department and the University with ways of fulfilling your critical functions.
 Plans do not guarantee outcomes, but they can improve readiness and resilience.
+Please see this list of Recommended and Sample Business Continuity Action Items [PDF] for ideas on steps you can take now to improve readiness.

 Create a Plan